 Following a season of CUBE|Digital performances, and outdoor iterations of Cube programming, the synergy re-emerged in The Cube this spring with a cross-genre lineup that reunited and entertained arts enthusiasts eager for more dynamic, in-person events.

 Since 2016, the Peter D. & Julie F. Cummings Cube (The Cube) has signatured a multidisciplinary aesthetic that aims to reflect the cultural personality and diverse communities of Detroit.
 Located adjacent to Orchestra Hall within the Max M. and Marjorie S. Fisher Music Center, the black box theater has a communal feel that gives stage to regional, national, and local talent whose artistic skills spread across world music, hip-hop, funk, jazz, poetry, and everything in between–staying true to its intent on being an accessible space.

-The Cube’s reopening week features staples such as OM @ The Max.
-Led by a certified instructor from Detroit Yoga Lab, with a DSO string quartet providing the session’s score, OM offers peaceful vibes; Storm Large, who performed with the DSO at Carnegie Hall in 2013, returns to deliver Great American Songbook classics; and tapping into the R&B and soul identity of Detroit, local spoken word artist La Shaun phoenix Moore closes out the month hosting HERstories, a Women’s History Month celebration featuring local poets, Detroit R&B vocalist Johdi, and DJ Stacye J.
+The Cube’s reopening week featured staples such as OM @ The Max.
+Led by a certified instructor from Detroit Yoga Lab, with a DSO string quartet providing the session’s score, OM offers peaceful vibes; Storm Large, who performed with the DSO at Carnegie Hall in 2013, returned to deliver Great American Songbook classics; and tapping into the R&B and soul identity of Detroit, local spoken word artist La Shaun phoenix Moore closed out the month hosting HERstories, a Women’s History Month celebration featuring local poets, Detroit R&B vocalist Johdi, and DJ Stacye J.